V101142/Rock--Paper--Scissors/README.md

 -The JavaScript code implements the game's logic, enabling users to play rounds against the computer.
 It adds interactivity to the website, making it engaging and fun for users.

 #Limited Tries:
--The limited number of tries adds a challenging aspect to the game.
+-The limited number of tries to three adds a challenging aspect to the game.
 Users have a set number of attempts to win against the computer, adding excitement and motivation to keep playing.

 #Game Result Display:
 -The game result display provides immediate feedback to users, informing them whether they won, lost, or tied a round.
 This feedback keeps users engaged and informed about their progress.

 ### Features Left to Implement

-- Another feature idea
+- Multiplayer Mode.
+  - Enable users to play the Rock, Paper, Scissors game against each other in real-time, adding a competitive and social aspect to the experience.

 #Accessibility
 For the accessibility this was used:
-Semantic HTML.
+-Semantic HTML.
-Alt attributes on images.
+-Alt attributes on images.
-Sufficient colour contrast.
+-Sufficient colour contrast.

 ## Testing
 -Chrome developer tools was used to find any issues while building the webpage.
 -The W3C validators for HTML and CSS was used when the webpage was finsihed.
 JSHint was used for JavaScript.

 *Lighthouse testing

 ### Validator Testing
 - HTML
     - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-maths%2F)
 - CSS